-Because confidential, proprietary, and trade secret information is often stored in electronic form, departing employees may attempt to transfer information by email to a personal email account or to a storage device such as a thumb drive, or upload information to a personal cloud storage account.
+Because confidential, proprietary, and trade secret information is often contained in ESI, departing employees may attempt to transfer information by email to a personal email account or to a storage device such as a thumb drive, or by uploading information to a personal cloud storage account.
 Employers that suspect a departing employee is violating a non-compete should:

-- Shut off the employee's access to the employer's computer system and ensure that the employee no longer has access to the employer's workplace once the employment relationship has ended. - Immediately preserve the employee's: - emails; - computer hard drive; and - any additional electronic devices, for example, a company-issued laptop or mobile phone. - Review security footage of the building and records of building access logs for suspicious activity such as the employee accessing the building at late hours to remove boxes of files or printing out a large volume of material.
+Shut off the employee's access to the employer's computer system and ensure that the employee no longer has access to the employer's workplace once the employment relationship has ended.

-- · Consider hiring a computer professional to make a forensic image (snapshot) of the employee's hard drive and other electronic devices.
+- Immediately preserve the employee's: - emails: - computer hard drive; and - any additional electronic devices, for example, a company-issued laptop or mobile phone. - Review security footage of the building and records of building access logs for suspicious activity such as the employee accessing the building at late hours to remove boxes of files or printing out a large volume of material. - Consider hiring a computer professional to make a forensic image (snapshot) of the employee's hard drive and other electronic devices.
 This should happen before the employer even turns on the employee's computer and opens files to retrieve them.
-Once the employer is on notice of potential litigation, there is an obligation to preserve all relevant electronically stored information (ESI) (see Practice Note, Collecting Documents and Electronically Stored Information in Federal Civil Litigation).
+Once the employer is on notice of potential litigation, there is an obligation to preserve all relevant ESI (see Practice Note, Collecting Documents and Electronically Stored Information in Federal Civil Litigation).
 A forensic image can help an employer defend against claims for spoliation of evidence.
-Although hiring a forensic expert to review the electronic evidence can be expensive, spoliation sanctions can be costly.
-Employers should consider, at a minimum, preserving the evidence by having a forensic image created.
-For more on spoliation, see Practice Note, Sanctions for ESI Spoliation Under FRCP 37(e): Overview and Spoliation Sanctions by US Circuit Court Chart. - Send a litigation hold notice to relevant employees (see Standard Document, Litigation Hold Notice and Litigation Hold Toolkit).
+Although hiring a forensic expert to review ESI can be expensive, spoliation sanctions can be costly.
+Employers should consider, at a minimum, preserving ESI by having a forensic image created.
+For more on spoliation, see Practice Note, Sanctions for ESI Spoliation Under FRCP 37(e): Overview and Spoliation Sanctions by US Circuit Court Chart. - Send a litigation hold notice to relevant employees about their obligation to preserve and not destroy relevant documents and information, including ESI (see Standard Document, Litigation Hold Notice and Litigation Hold Toolkit).